Illuminating a Path to Enhanced Bladder Cancer Detection

 Clinical Program Co-Leader in Genitourinary Oncology

-Fellowship: Urologic oncology, Memorial Sloan Kettering Cancer Center, New York
+Fellowship: Urologic Oncology/Surgery, Memorial Sloan Kettering Cancer Center, New York

-Residency: Urology, Milton S. Hershey Medical Center, Hershey, Pa.
+Residency: Urology, Penn State Health Milton S. Hershey Medical Center, Hershey

 Internship: General surgery, Milton S. Hershey Medical Center, Hershey, Pa.